Last Updated on June 1, 2021

 Tree Spring Trail

 Basics: This is an easy out and back trail.
-Distance: 3.7 mi.
-Elevation gain: 944 ft.
-Allow: 2 to 3 hrs.

-Features: The scenic, lofty perch at the end of Tree Spring trail offers a great place for a picnic and to contemplate the significance of this mountain.
-This trail ascends the east side of Sandia Mountain and is made up of a rock layer that is, believe it or not, 1,400,000,000 (1 billion, 400 million) years younger than the rock composition of the west side of the mountain, which is comfortably settling into year 1,700,000,000 (1 billion, 700 million) with dignified panache.
+This trail ascends the east side of Sandia Mountain which consists of a rock layer 1,400,000,000 (1 billion, 400 million) years old.
+This is 300 million years younger than the rock composition on the west side of the mountain which is 1,700,000,000 (1 billion, 700 million) years young.

 Tale of the Trail